fancl20/fancl20.github.io/blog/contents/00-posts/2021-06-27-toward-decoupled-system-architecture.md

 The system architecture is becoming decoupled as computation distributed to different parts of systems instead of a centralized application.
 Although the integrated design may improve reliability a bit by reducing communication errors, we have to handle CPU errors in the program when corrupt execution errors can't be simply considered almost impossible [[11]](#11).
 Based on the End-to-End Argument [[12]](#12), handling hardware errors in a program is inevitable when the system is complex enough.
 Splitting system into multiple parts and communicate explicitly can improve fault isolation, which can result in a more reliable system.

 All these imply that we can't improve the system by adding complexities to the existing components.
-To adapt to the hardware trends, we are seeing more microkernel-like system design, moving features from kernel to user space [[13]](#13) or splitting kernel into isolated parts as "eBPF is turning the Linux kernel into a microkernel." [[14]](#14).
+To adapt to the hardware trends, we are seeing more microkernel-like system design, moving features from kernel to userspace [[13]](#13) or splitting kernel into isolated parts as "eBPF is turning the Linux kernel into a microkernel." [[14]](#14).
 The motivation is we can't ship a kernel which extremely optimised for specialised needs while keeping generalised and reliable.

 The kernel will be more like a control plane of all the components.
 We can have dedicated processes for managing hardware or specialised computation similar to microkernel.
 RDMA-like API or io\_uring can largely reduce the overhead of IPC, and more computation will be done on the hardware without CPU involved.